-Beaver Creek has hosted three men’s division races: Downhill, Super-G and Giant Slalom.
-For those ski race newbies out there, Super-G and Giant Slalom have quicker, technical turns that put athleticism to the ultimate test, while the Downhill is all about speed.
+Beaver Creek hosts two men’s division races: Downhill and Super-G. For those ski race newbies out there, the Super-G has quicker, technical turns that put athleticism to the ultimate test, while the Downhill is all about speed.
 It’s a toss up whether or not the course, or the skier, is the true predator here; downhill daredevils like Bode Miller and Ted Ligety can reach up to 80mph on the vertical course, soaring over aptly named jumps like the Golden Eagle, Harrier and Red Tail.
 If you’ve ever skied Beaver Creek’s The Birds of Prey without the red and blue gates, you know there’s no joking around on this challenging high-alpine terrain.

 Sure, every four years you’ve watched (with envy) the high-spirited spectators at the Winter Olympics, but here’s your best opportunity experience the same ski-frenzy atmosphere on Colorado’s home turf.
 The best part of the Birds of Prey World Cup: It’s free!
 The second best part: The race itself is just a small portion of the festivities.
 At the Bird’s Nest near the finish stadium, spectators enjoy a beer garden, food, live music and camaraderie with fellow fans of ski racing and Beaver Creek’s world-class slopes.